• Hungarian Language

 • Drooling Tendency: The Greater Swiss Mountain Dog is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Greater Swiss Mountain Dog dogs are one of the best watchdogs.
+• Watchdog Rating: Greater Swiss Mountain Dog dogs are one of the best watchdogs.

-• Child Friendly: Greater Swiss Mountain Dog dogs are kid-friendly dogs.
+• Child Compatibility: Greater Swiss Mountain Dog dogs are kid-friendly dogs.

 • Dog Friendly: Greater Swiss Mountain Dog dogs are dog-friendly dogs.